Skip to Navigation Skip to Content Skip to Search Skip to Site Map

 • Results – all formative assessment results and marker comments available in Moodle.

-• Full digital record of summative assessment are on Moodle (i.e marking guides, supervisor reports).
+• Full digital record of summative assessment in Moodle

 These basics should take up the first section or two of your course and be easy to find for students.
 For longer sections you’re able to provide structure by using Text and Media areas and descriptions for various activities.